MuthurajMuthulingam/PerkAppsaholic/README.md

       7. User can book new ticket from Menu.
       8. User can Navigate to Perk Portal from our Menu with the product.

+  Suggestions to Appsaholic SDK :

+      1. LoginViewController used in the SDK may be renamed.(to avoid collision with consumer application)